In city X, there

 for (int to : g[i])

-Iterate over the edges of the graph (i, to).
+Iterate over all edges of the graph (i, to) and check whether

-Check if the vertices i and to lie in
+the vertices i and to belong to different

-different colors.
-In this case there is no sense to build a fire station in the connected
+the vertices are in different components, then there is no need to build a fire

 if (color[i]